-(Bios, quotes, and high-res photos.)
+(Bios, one-sheet, quotes, and high-res photos.)

 Short dulcimer bio #1: Sam Edelston